To determine the concentration of valproic acid in your blood; the purpose is to maintain a therapeutic level and monitor toxicity.

 Is there anything else I should know?

-Rare complications associated with use of valporic acid include pancreatitis and liver dysfunction.
+Rare complications associated with use of valproic acid include pancreatitis and liver dysfunction.
 Serious liver damage is most likely to occur within the first six months of therapy.

-While severe liver injury is rare, mild increases in liver-related enzymes (AST and ALT) occur in up to 20% of those taking valproic acid; these usually return to normal even if the drug is continued.
+While severe liver injury is rare, mild increases in liver-related enzymes such as aspartate aminotransferase (AST) and alanine aminotransferase (ALT) occur in up to 20% of those taking valproic acid; these usually return to normal even if the drug is continued.

 How long will I need to be on valproic acid?